coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 ## Scaling Considerations

-- Implementation of EPUB support for remaining document types
 - Parallel processing for improved throughput
 - Incremental processing of the full document collection
 - Integration with the web application (future repository)